pmajee/FromTheBigScreenToTV/README.md

 # FromTheBigScreenToTV
 In this project we investigate the question what kind of streaming only movies would do well in terms of revenue with a theatrical release.
 In general, would it be a good idea for producers or executives of streaming platforms to release some of their movies in the theatres?

+CREDIT: The following coding files were authored by Purbasha Majee, Airin Nasyrova, Orlyana Tantchou, and Kimberly Chavez